tigera-solutions/calicocloud-kaas-workshop-demo/README.md

 - [Calico Cloud trial account](https://www.tigera.io/tigera-products/calico-cloud/)
   - for instructor-led workshop use instructions in the email you receive to request a Calico Trial account
   - for self-paced workshop follow the [link to register](https://www.tigera.io/tigera-products/calico-cloud/) for a Calico Trial account

+## Workshop objectives

+The intent of this workshop is to educate any person working with K8S cluster in one way or another about Calico features and how to use them.
+While there are many capabilities that Calico provides, this workshop focuses on a subset of those that are used most often by different types of technical users.

+## Use cases

+In this workshop we are going to focus on these main use cases:

+- **North-South Controls: Egress access controls & DNS policies**
+- **East-West Controls: App service control & Microsegmentation & Host protection**
+- **Security and Compliance: Compliance & Intrusion Detection & Intrusion Prevention**
+- **Observability: Dynamic Packet Capture & Dynamic Service Graph**